 Secure sign-in can be said as an additional element that shows on the Windows 10 login screen.
 It will prevent a stranger or any unknown to have access to your P.C but someone having your credentials can easily have access to your P.C.
 Windows 10 will actually make the login page invisible unless you out a series of keys, and after that, you can enter your usual password or pin that you chose.

 This will definitely help to cut out the malware threat.
-No one knows if any malicious files or codes is residing in your background and whether or not it could capture your credentials by tricking the Windows 10 login screen.
-Today it has become essentially important to keep your p.c absolutely secure, especially form the cybercriminals.
+No one knows if any malicious files or codes are residing in your background and whether or not it could capture your credentials by tricking the Windows 10 login screen.
+Today it has become essentially important to keep your p.c absolutely secure, especially from cybercriminals.